Raigorodskyi/portfolio-manager-group8/README.md

 - npm run start

 Flask API endpoints:
-- GET /api/stock_values: Gives back a json where the key is stock tickers and the values are as shown below
+- GET /api/stock_values: Gives back a json where the key is stock tickers and the values are as shown below<br>
-    stock_name: the full name of the company
+    stock_name: the full name of the company<br>
-    purchase_price: the original purchase price per share
+    purchase_price: the original purchase price per share<br>
-    shares: the number of shares owned
+    shares: the number of shares owned<br>
-    current_price: the most recent market price from Yahoo Finance
+    current_price: the most recent market price from Yahoo Finance<br>

 - /user/total_value : Gives you the total value in user_portfolio.total_value